MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 Ensure the following before you start:

 - **Planning**: Read about planning a software defined network, and review the planning topology in [this](/windows-server/networking/sdn/plan/plan-a-software-defined-network-infrastructure) document.
 The diagram shows a sample 4-node setup.
 The setup is highly available with Three network controller nodes (VM) and Three SLB/MUX nodes.
 It shows Two tenants with One virtual network broken into Two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
-- **Network controller**: You should deploy the network controller before you deploy the RAS gateway.
+- **Network controller**: You must deploy the network controller before you deploy the RAS gateway.
-- **SLB**: To ensure that dependencies are handled correctly, you should also deploy the SLB before setting up the gateway.
+- **SLB**: To ensure that dependencies are handled correctly, you must also deploy the SLB before setting up the gateway.
 If an SLB and a gateway are configured, you can use and validate an IPsec connection.
 - **Service template**: VMM uses a service template to automate GW deployment.
-Service templates support multi-node deployment on generation 1 and generation 2 VMs.
+Service templates support multi-node deployment on Generation 1 and Generation 2 VMs.

 ## Deployment steps